dryuvrajk/smartonco/README.md

 ## Training the Model:

 Each step has to be validated by training the model with the validation dataset.
-I have been able to achieve achieve close to 98% accuracy after 21 epochs, but fine-tuning can increase this to achieve 99.99% Accuracy.
+I have been able to achieve close to 98% accuracy after 21 epochs, but fine-tuning can increase this to achieve 99.99% Accuracy.

 # Files